• Skip to primary navigation

 Powdered creamer is great for those in a rush, but liquid creamer offers richer flavor.

-Plus, it comes in more varieties such as hazelnut, french vanilla, and caramel.
+Plus, it comes in more varieties such as hazelnut, french vanilla, and caramel - for a deeper look at how extracts and flavors differ, see extract vs flavor comparison.

 The sweetness of powdered creamer can overpower the flavor of coffee or tea.